thatoddmailbox/fcp-stuff/constants.md

 | NoError | 0 |
 | eDiskLimit | 1093 |

+### Initial seed
+Used for cConnReq and sConnReq messages.
+Always equal to `2171034441`.

 ## Objects
 ### Object IDs
 | name | number |